Trimmer Presentation Outline

 K. Spark plug properly gaped and free of carbon.

-L. Adjustable carburetor – allows full adjustment to fine tune the engine performance.
+L. Adjustable carburetor – allows full adjustment to fine

 M. Trim head not moving in and idle position.